anandu06dev/ng4StarterKit/README.md

 As described before, in the traditional server-side CQRS architecture state changes in the write model are propagated to the read model by sending events.
 However, the client-side won't receive any notification to reflect it's current state.
 To achieve a greater consistency between the client- and server-side, we can implement the following patterns: Pub-Sub, Polling, Optimistic Update or POST/Redirect/GET.

-Angular's change detection allows us to reflect state changes in the component's template.
-This is important to prevent inconsistent results in the view layer.
+For Angular applications that introduce CQRS in the frontend requires us to reexamine the projection process because Angular's change detection strategy allows us to reflect state changes in the component's template (Read model) automatically.
+By investigating the complex interplay between Angular's change detection strategy and the HTML5 IndexedDB, we need to execute and process different projection patterns.
-State changes on the

-**» Projection by entity**<br/>
+**» Projection by Entity**<br/>

-Aggregate entities can provide the data for read models.
-Adding factory methods that return read models, or even a separate read model repository ... @TODO [text]
+Decorating aggregates with factory methods that return different read models interplays with Angular's built-in change detection strategy, because it doesn't require us to implement an extra event system.
+The projection by entity pattern makes domain events and eventual consistency unnecessary as changes will be reflected almost simultaneously.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/VMPRO.PNG)